sparkney/danceguide/index.md

 <a name="installation"></a>
 # Installation
-Just download the SparkneyDance04.jar file and put it in your class path.
+Just download the SparkneyDance04.jar file and add it in your class path.
 TODO:Link

 <a name="how_to_begin"></a>
 # How to begin